Ballard Blocks Parking and Access Changes

 Project Overview

-The Seattle Department of Transportation (SDOT) plans to add new 2-hour paid parking, new load zones, and disabled parking spaces in the Ballard Blocks area to make it easier for everyone to find a spot.
+In June 2026, the Seattle Department of Transportation (SDOT) added new 2-hour paid parking, new load zones, and disabled parking spaces in the Ballard Blocks area to make it easier for everyone to find a spot.
 The Ballard Blocks area is a busy area with lots of demand for on-street parking.
 We want to better manage parking so that on-street parking is easier for visitors, customers, deliveries, and people with disabilities.
+These changes are intended to improve on-street parking availability, reduce time spent circling for parking, support businesses through increased parking turnover, and make sure curbspace is available for deliveries and accessible parking needs.
+SDOT conducted outreach with area property owners and businesses in fall 2025 and early 2026.
+Outreach included mailers, flyers, door‑to‑door outreach, emails, and one‑on‑one meetings.

-SDOT reviews data in paid areas and adjusts paid parking rates citywide three times per year.
+SDOT reviews data in paid areas and adjusts paid parking rates citywide two to three times per year.
+The next rate change in the Ballard Blocks will be in fall 2026.
 More information on SDOT’s paid parking rate system.

 • NW Ballard Way from 15th Ave NW to 14th Ave NW (north and south sides)